 Butter is thicker than oil.
 This ensures that shea butter protects your lips for a long time.
 At the same time, it softens the skin and promotes its regeneration - an important point in lip care!
 It helps acutely and makes your lips more resistant.

 Hippophae Rhamnoides (Seabuckthorn Fruit) Oil

-The Oil from sea buckthorn fruits protects and soothes the lips.
+Sea buckthorn oil protects and soothes lips.
 It inhibits inflammation, promotes the healing of cracks and boosts cell regeneration.
 Here, too, you get protection and strengthening in a double pack.

 🌟 Tip: Use waterless care products for your lips in winter.
 You can usually recognize them by the fact that they come in a care stick or jar.
 Lip gloss and creams, on the other hand, usually contain a lot of moisture.
 It's counterproductive when it's cold.